 Navigate diverse landscapes from sand dunes to cliffside trails

 Bound by the Lower River Bann estuary to the east and the cliffs of Downhill to the west, Castlerock Beach is popular with families, water sports enthusiasts and nature lovers alike.
-With its stunning scenery, ancient dunes and nature reserves, Castlerock Beach has been designated an Neighborhood of Outstanding Natural Beauty and an Neighborhood of Special Scientific Interest.
+With its stunning scenery, ancient dunes and nature reserves, Castlerock Beach has been designated an Area of Outstanding Natural Beauty and an Area of Special Scientific Interest.

 Don’t forget to check out the clifftop Mussenden Temple and nearby Downhill Castle.
 These 18th-century structures offer panoramic views over the village of Castlerock and the surrounding natural vistas.
 Head into the village to find restaurants, shops and Hazlett House, a 17th-century thatched cottage which is believed to be one of the oldest in Northern Ireland.